 Signing a medical records release authorization form doesn't just give the adjuster access to the records related to the crash: it provides them with your entire medical history.
 While this is good news for the insurance company, it can have a devastating effect on your personal injury insurance claim or lawsuit.

 Insurance companies aren't in business to help people—they're in business to make a profit.
-Some of the surest ways for insurers to keep costs down and their books in the black is to deny valid claims or pay claimants less than what they deserve.
+Some of the surest ways for insurers to keep costs down and their books in the black are to deny valid claims or pay claimants less than what they deserve.
 Insurance companies do this by using the information you provide against you.

 When you release your medical history to the other party's insurance company after a motorcycle accident, it's not just looking to verify your injuries.
 The adjuster is looking for ways to blame them on preexisting conditions or past accidents so the carrier can reduce its financial obligation to you.